- 0.1 DEVASTATING “SECOND WORLD WAR”: BLESSING IN DISGUISE FOR POLITICAL EMANCIPATION OF INDIANS [1939-1945]

 However, this statement is in sharp contrast to the archival documents that Gandhi-supporters produce when they indicate the government fear of Gandhi’s Quit India Movement during 1942 as Lord Linlithgow telegraphed to Winston Churchill in 1942:

 I am engaged here in the meeting by far the most serious rebellion since that of 1857, the gravity and extent of which we have so far concealed from the world for reasons of military security … If we bungle this business we shall damage India irretrievably as a base for future allied operations … [Taken from Shameful Flight: The Last Years of British Empire in India by Stanley Wolpert, Page 46]

-Although Quit India Movement constructed a sensation of outrage amongst administrators temporarily but it proved powerful until late 1942 and thereafter according to statistics, lakhs of protestors involving leaders who were a part of it were arrested and it inconclusively ended before the end of Second World War.
-In that understanding, it could be said that the financial collapse of Britain was the reason for the political liberation of colonies like Jordan in 1946, Palestine and India in 1947, Sri-Lanka and Myanmar in 1948 etc.
+Although Quit India Movement constructed a sensation of outrage amongst administrators temporarily but it proved powerful until late 1942 and thereafter according to statistics, lakhs of protestors involving leaders who were a part of it were arrested and it inconclusively ended before the end of the Second World War.
+In that understanding, it could be said that the financial collapse of Britain was the reason for the political liberation of colonies like Jordan in 1946, Palestine and India in 1947, Sri-Lanka and Myanmar in 1948, etc.

 According to Ian Talbot’s “Second World War and Local Indian Politics“, more than 40 colonies with a quarter of the world population of Asia and Africa were given independence in fifteen years that followed this global war.
 Therefore, the Second World War can be recognized as a blessing in disguise for the political emancipation of around 1/4th of the world population including India.